 Students are actively involved in making theatre at The College of Idaho by participating in mainstage productions ranging from Shakespeare to contemporary plays to musical theatre.
 Scarlet Masque, a student theatre organization on campus, provides additional opportunities to hone your theatrical skills.
+Our comprehensive curriculum includes classes in acting, stagecraft, directing, theatre history, stage makeup, stage combat, and applied theatre (lighting, costuming, and scenery practicum) as well as in public speaking, debate, and oral argumentation.
 All the while, you’ll receive individual mentoring from professors who work professionally as actors, directors, and theatrical designers.

 Career Opportunities for Theatre Majors and Minors

-A major or minor in Theatre or communications prepares students for graduate study, a variety of professional theatre and performing arts occupations, or work in the many other fields that use the strong communication skills developed by study in these disciplines.
+A major or minor in Theatre or Communications prepares students for graduate study, a variety of professional theatre and performing arts occupations, or work in the many other fields that use the strong communication skills developed by study in these disciplines.
 Our graduates have gone on to perform with the Blue Man Group, serve as stage managers on Broadway and work as professional actors, directors, scenic artists, and costumers in numerous theatres across the country.